krhoyt/Rainforest/docs/box.md

 # Box

-Display and style text content in compliance with the Cloudscape typography and spacing strategy.
+With the box component, you can display and style basic elements and containers in compliance with Cloudscape's typography and spacing strategy.

 ## Usage